Use this page to find out more about School Streets and our commitment to creating safer, healthier and calmer environments outside schools.

 We provide training and support for schools to launch and maintain the School Streets, and we will monitor their effectiveness in terms of reducing traffic, uptake of active travel among children and families, and air quality where this is a consideration.

-Proposed School Streets
+Our School Streets

 Newbridge School's School Street is already progressing under a separate programme.
+The School Street will launch on Monday 8 June and permit applications are now open for those requiring essential vehicle access.

 About timed restrictions